Why Grass Dies Under Shade Trees

 Unlike spring, during summer, we have infrequent rainfall, constant southern winds, extreme temperatures, and longer daylight hours, which will intensify transpiration.
 The rise in transpiration means the trees are sucking more water from the soil, sometimes hundreds of gallons per day, to support themselves.
 This situation creates a battle for water between the tree and your grass, and it is magnified during drought seasons.

-Maintaining Grass in Heavy Shade
+How to Keep Grass Growing in Heavy Shade

-Compensating for this unfair advantage the tree holds over the turf, we try to level the playing field in several ways.
+Compensating for this unfair advantage, the tree holds over the turf; we try to level the playing field in several ways.
 First, always water the shaded areas more frequently during the hot, dry summer months.
 Second, Relieving compaction by mechanical core aerating and filling the aeration holes with Primera Sports Field Conditioner will increase the water-holding capacity.

-Importance of Healthy Soil Conditions
+Importance of Healthy Soil Under Large Trees

 See Related: Fertilizing for Healthier Trees